bhavaniravi/portfolio/data/blogs/2018-10-25_One-Of-Those-Days-1c35a8cb64fc.md

 ---
-slug: "one-of-those-days"
+slug: one-of-those-days
 published_date: 2018-10-25T20:24:11.293Z
 created_date: 2018-10-25T20:24:11.293Z
-title: "One Of Those Days"
+title: One Of Those Days
-template: "post"
+template: post
 draft: false
-description: "One of those days, where you can’t afford to fall sick.
-“One Of Those Days” is published by Bhavani Ravi in Fiction Flows"
-subtitle: "
+description: >-
   One of those days, where you can’t afford to fall sick.
-"
+“One Of Those Days” is published by Bhavani Ravi in Fiction Flows
+subtitle: ' One of those days, where you can’t afford to fall sick. '
-tags: [Love,Writing,Poetry,Motivation]
+tags:
+  - love
+  - writing
+  - poetry
+  - motivation
 featuredImgPath: /media/one-of-those-days-featured.png
 ---
 # One Of Those Days